 - Get the best exchange rate.
 You can use transfer options such as forward contracts or simply choose when to repatriate your funds to Australia in order to take advantage of the highest exchange rate.

 - Fees apply.
-You’ll need to be willing to contend with transfer fees when repatriating funds to Australia.
+You’ll need to contend with transfer fees when repatriating funds to Australia.

-Things to avoid about international payments for online sellers
+Things to avoid with international payments for online sellers

-One key problem that online sellers face is setting up an account to automatically transfer funds back to Australia on a set schedule, for example every two weeks.
+One key problem that online sellers face is setting up an account to automatically transfer funds back to Australia on a set schedule.
 While this can be convenient, it fails to take exchange rate fluctuations into account and often may not offer the best deal.
 Finding an account that allows you to pick and choose when to send money to Australia is recommended.

-Another thing to avoid is simply opting for the default international payment option offered by an international eCommerce site.
-This usually involves settling for a lower exchange rate and paying higher fees than is necessary, so compare your options and shop around for better value.
+Another thing to avoid is simply opting for the default international payment option offered by an international ecommerce site.
+This usually involves settling for a lower exchange rate and paying higher fees than are necessary, so compare your options and shop around for better value.